dgtlmoon/changedetection.io/README.md

 ![image](https://user-images.githubusercontent.com/275001/125165995-d9ea5580-e1dc-11eb-8030-f0deced2661a.png)

+#### Parse JSON embedded in HTML!

-When you enable a `json:` filter, you can even automatically extract and parse embedded JSON inside HTML!
+When you enable a `json:` filter, you can even automatically extract and parse embedded JSON inside a HTML page!
+Amazingly handy for sites that build content based on JSON, such as many e-commerce websites.

 ```
 <html>